-North Korean ship docks in Chinese port despite coal embargo
+North Korean ships dock in Chinese port despite coal embargo

 - China banned all import of coal from North Korea in February

-Beijing (CNN)The docking of a North Korean ship at a port in northern China has raised questions over a Chinese ban on coal imports from the nuclear-armed state.
+Beijing (CNN)The docking of six North Korean ships at a port in northern China has raised questions over a Chinese ban on coal imports from the nuclear-armed state.

-The Jin Hung 9 docked at a port in Tangshan city in northern Hebei province, near Beijing, on Thursday morning.
+The ships docked Thursday and Friday at a port in the city of Tangshan in northern Hebei province, near Beijing.

-According to a daily docking plan published on Jintang port's website, the North Korean ship was loaded with anthracite coal.
-The website listed a nearly six-hour unloading time for the ship.
+All six North Korean ships were loaded with anthracite coal, according to a daily docking plan published on the port of Jintang's website.
+Unloading times of up to six hours were listed for the ships.

+Three of the ships -- the Jin Hung 9, the Woory Star and the Kum Gang San 2 -- had been due to dock since February, when China said it was halting all coal imports from North Korea for 2017 in accordance with a UN Security Council resolution passed last year.

+It's unclear what the ships unloaded.
+The three have since left the port.

-Speaking Friday, Chinese Ministry of Foreign Affairs spokesman Lu Kang said the country's policy of not accepting coal imports from North Korea had not changed.
+Chinese Ministry of Foreign Affairs spokesman Lu Kang said Friday that his country's policy of not accepting coal imports from North Korea had not changed.

 "There have been some reports that some coal ships have tied up in port.
 You are aware if these ships continue to remain out at sea, away from port, we need to make some humanitarian consideration for their crews," Lu said.